aaleem123/Three-Tier-Aws-Architecture/README.md

-# Three-Tier Architecture on AWS using Terraform
+# Three Tier Architecture on AWS using Terraform
 This project implements a three-tier architecture on AWS using Terraform for codesecure, modular, and production-grade AWS infrastructure.
 The architecture follows best practices for high availability, scalability, and security.
 We are having the following components in this project:

 <img width="1022" height="1051" alt="Three Tier Aws Architecture drawio" src="https://github.com/user-attachments/assets/e4a5a620-f073-4e2f-b464-ce896bb55620" />

 ## ✅ Prerequisites
 Before running this project, ensure you have the following tools and configurations set up:
-- 🔧 Required Tools
-- AWS CLI – for managing AWS resources from the terminal
+- AWS CLI – for managing AWS resources from the terminal: aws configure
-- Terraform – for Infrastructure as Code
+- Terraform – for Infrastructure as Code: download latest version of Terraform
-- Git – for version control and pushing to GitHub
+- Git – for version control and pushing to GitHub: configure github once

 ## 1. Bootstrap Stage (Secure Terraform Backend)
 Creating a dedicated S3 bucket to store Terraform state files safely: